fossasia/pslab-hardware/README.md

 ![](docs/images/blockdiag.png)

-## Firmware

-The firmware is available here: https://github.com/fossasia/pslab-firmware

 ## Casing

 A lasercut casing design for the Pocket Science Lab is available at https://github.com/fossasia/pslab-case.

 ## License

 This project is Free and Open Source software.
 The project us licensed under the [Apache License v2](LICENSE).
-Copyright is owned by FOSSASIA.
-More details in the license files.
+Copyright is owned by FOSSASIA and its contributors.
+Please refer to the license files for more details.